izKonrad/ETH-AVAX-ASSESSMENT-4/README.md

 1. 'mint' function (only owner) to mint new DGN tokens.

-2. 'storeNftAccessory' function (only owner) to add new NFT items for redemption.
+2. 'burn' function to burn DEGEN tokens.

 3. 'balanceOf' function to check the token balance of a specific address.